paslanpatir/runawayguys/config/README.md

 # Configuration Files

-This directory contains credential files for the application.
+This directory contains credential files and configuration files for the application.

+## Configuration Files

+- `dynamodb_tables.yaml` - DynamoDB table configurations (safe to commit to git)

 ## Setup Instructions